 The bacon-wrapped dates are quite good, nicely broiled with that sweet and salty taste bud hit pairing the cured meat with a soft roasted date.
 Even though they are pretty easy to make at home, I’d certainly order them here at the Parkside.
 I’ve also tried out their fried chicken waffle sandwich which was excellent!
 Two large, fluffy Belgian waffles wrapped around fresh, crisp fried chicken and you can bling it out with an egg on top if that’s not enough for you!
 Served with a little cup of syrup, it’s a mouthful but a delicious one at that!
 Fun and nicely executed sandwich offering here.

 As a newer restaurant you might worry about service levels but not at the Parkside!
-For both my visits they have been well-staffed and well-trained so kudos there!
+For all of my visits they have been well-staffed and well-trained so kudos there!
 All I can say is that I didn’t have high expectations for the Parkside, but I’m pretty hopeful given what I’ve tried there so far.
 While the concept isn’t wildly different than say Raleigh Times for bar food, the quality of ingredients here seem pretty high and well-executed.
 So here’s to the success of the new Parkside Restaurant on this busy corner of Raleigh.
 I’m hoping that unlucky streak of restaurants is about to be broken…